Nurgul15/ProjectTestNurgul/README.md

 # ProjectTestNurgul
-# The project uses Mysql DB.
-Please execute scripts in file create_scripts.txt
+The project contains .Net Core Web API and React, it uses Mysql DB.
+Please execute scripts in the file create_scripts.txt to create a schema and table.